 - The IOCDF is approved by the American Psychological Association to sponsor continuing education for psychologists.
 This program is sponsored by the International OCD Foundation, Inc. (IOCDF) and the IOCDF maintains responsibility for this program and its content.

-Continuing education credits are included in the price of registration, which includes a CE certificate provided on site.
+Continuing education credits are included in the price of registration, which includes a CE certificate provided shortly after the training.

 How can I register for a BTTI?